Fast Company’s creative directors describe how we got that FC look over 25 years

 At first we struggled with what a magazine about “the new economy” should look like.
 But after somewhat mixed results in the first few issues, we arrived at the look and feel that would carry us through the early years.
 FC was a magazine that celebrated ideas.
 The big, bold, and crazy ideas that were changing the world.

-Our covers became posters for the revolution, featuring typography that amplified the themes of the new economy:
+Our covers, topped by the iconic logo Roger Black created for a prototype printed two years before the launch, became posters for the revolution, featuring typography that amplified the themes of the new economy:

 “Free Agent Nation”